fasiha/ebisu/README.md

 ## TL;DR

-Install the Python library with `pip3 install ebisu` (or `pip install ebisu` if you only have Python3 🤠—just joking, it works on Python 2 also).
+Install the Python library with `pip3 install ebisu` (or `pip install ebisu` if you only have Python3 🤠—just joking, it works on Python2 also).

-Coming soon: API docs.
-In the meantime, please see this [IPython Notebook crash course](https://github.com/fasiha/ebisu/blob/gh-pages/EbisuHowto.ipynb).
+For a conversational introduction to the API in the context of a mocked quiz app, see this [IPython Notebook crash course](https://github.com/fasiha/ebisu/blob/gh-pages/EbisuHowto.ipynb).

+The API revolves around using and transforming a model of a prior distribution on a fact’s recall probability after a specific amount of time has elapsed since it was studied.
+Create a default prior model for use with all newly learned facts via `ebisu.defaultModel`.
+Then, the critical two functions provided are:

+- `predictRecall(prior: tuple, tnow: float) -> float`, where `prior` is the object (a tuple) modeling the prior on this fact’s recall probability, and `tnow` is the time elapsed since this fact’s last review.
+The fact’s expected recall probability is returned.
+- `updateRecall(prior: tuple, result: bool, tnow: float) -> tuple` produces a new prior model given the result of a quiz (true if successful, false if unsuccessful) and the time between this quiz and the previous one on the same fact.

+So your quiz app will store a `prior` model for each fact.
+Run `predictRecall` on all the facts being learned to see which is most in danger of being forgotten: it’ll be the fact with the smallest returned value.
+Then after you quiz on that fact, use `updateRecall` and update that fact’s prior model.
+Repeat this indefinitely.

+(In order to work seamlessly with Python2, this library does not use [PEP 484](https://www.python.org/dev/peps/pep-0484/) type hints.)

 ## How it works